boltzmann-brain/hugo-homepage/content/papers.md

 A list of my published papers and preprints in philosophy of machine learning, feminist philosophy, and philosophy of physics.

-## Philosophy of Machine Learning
+## AI Ethics / Philosophy of Machine Learning

+"The Disagreement Problem in Faithfulness Metrics".
+Forthcoming as part of the NeurIPS 2023 [XAI in Action workshop](https://xai-in-action.github.io).
+Co-authored with Brian Barr, Noah Fatsi, Alden Richter, Caleb Mok, and Danny Proano.

+- Post-hoc explainability methods for black-box machine learning models are sometimes evaluated based on how "faithful" they are to the black-box model.
+Our paper presents empirical evidence that various faithfulness metrics proposed by researchers actually disagree when they are used to "rank" different explanation methods.
+- Preprint will be posted as soon as we've ironed out the typos!

 "Making Intelligence: Ethical Values in IQ and ML Benchmarks".
 In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT '23).
+Co-authored with [Borhane Blili Hamelin](https://borhane.xyz).

 - Uses lessons from feminist and anti-racist critiques of IQ benchmarks to point to similar risks in how we create machine learning benchmarks.
 - [Journal link](https://dl.acm.org/doi/10.1145/3593013.3593996), [Preprint](https://arxiv.org/abs/2209.00692v4)